Blog

 Your playground location influences many factors of your project.
 For example, depending on the slope and soil quality of the playground site, you may need to do a considerable amount of prep work before the area is ready for equipment.
 The location also influences the ease of use of the playground and how easily people can get to it.
 Here’s what to examine when analyzing the playground site:

-• The slope.
-Most parents and teachers don’t want their kids playing somewhere that’s muddy or full of puddles.
+• Slope: Most parents and teachers don’t want their kids playing somewhere that’s muddy or full of puddles.
 The slope of your site, or the shape of the surface, determines whether water pools in the area or drains away easily.
 Ideally, the slope of the site will allow water to easily flow away.

-• Weather conditions.
-Pay attention to the weather around the playground site throughout the day.
+• Weather conditions: Pay attention to the weather around the playground site throughout the day.
 Does the sun beat down on it in during the afternoon?
 If so, it could be unbearably hot in the middle of summer.
 Is the area particularly windy?
 If so, children might not enjoy playing on the playground.

 Fundraising for the Playground

 Depending on where you are building the new playground, you may need to fundraise to get the money you need to cover the costs of the new equipment and installation.
-Fundraising can take many forms, including asking parents at your school to chip in to cover the costs.
-You can also put together individual fundraisers, such as having a bake sale or a car wash, to raise money for your playground project.
+Fortunately, you have a couple of options to help fund buying and installing a playground.

 Grants are another way to get funding for a playground.
 Finding grants can be a bit like digging for a needle in a haystack.
 There are many possibilities out there, but you might not know where they are or if your project qualifies for them.
 A few places to look for grants include: